Health Protection (Coronavirus, International Travel) (England) Regulations 2020: 'Additional measures' (23 December 2020 – 15 February 2021)

-See table above for 'additional measures' countries and applicable date ranges.

 From the end of December, more restrictive 'additional measures' started to be selectively applied to certain countries and regions.
-These additional measures required non-exempted arrivals who have been in or transited through any 'additional measures' country during the preceding 14 days, along with members of their households, to self-isolate for 10 days.
-The “Test to Release” option was not available for those people.
+These additional measures required non-exempted arrivals who had been in or transited through any 'additional measures' country during the preceding 14 days, along with members of their households, to self-isolate for 10 days.
+The "Test to Release" option was not available for those people.

-Hauliers who had been in Portugal only (including the Azores and Madeira), but not the other listed countries, are exempt.
+Hauliers who had been in Portugal only (including the Azores and Madeira), but not the other listed countries, were exempt.

 Red list countries and hotel quarantine (from 15 February 2021)

-See table above for red list ('additional measures') countries and applicable date ranges.

-On 15 February 2021 the 'additional measures' rules were significantly tightened, and the list of 'additional measures' countries became known as the 'red list'.
-From that date, non-exempted international travellers who have been in or transited through any red list country during the preceding 10 days are permitted to enter England only via one of the approved airports, namely Heathrow, Gatwick, London City, Birmingham and Farnborough, Bristol (from 24 April 2021), or via any military airfield or port In accordance with the previous rules, the traveller must on arrival be in possession of a notification of a negative COVID-19 test result, and must now also be in possession of (a) a booking for approved quarantine accommodation, (b) a booking for approved transport to that accommodation, and (c) a 'testing package' comprising bookings for COVID-19 tests at day 2 and day 8 after arrival.
-Certain 'reasonable excuses' for non-compliance are accepted, including disability, urgent medical treatment and lack of access to booking facilities in the departure and transit countries.
+On 15 February 2021 the 'additional measures' rules were significantly tightened, and the 'additional measures' countries became officially known as the 'red list'.
+From that date, non-exempted international travellers who had been in or transited through any red list country during the preceding 10 days were permitted to enter England only via one of the approved airports, namely Heathrow, Gatwick, London City, Birmingham and Farnborough, Bristol (from 24 April 2021), or via any military airfield or port.

+In accordance with previous rules, the traveller was required to be in possession on arrival of a notification of a negative COVID-19 test result.
+In addition, such passengers now also had to be in possession of a booking for approved quarantine accommodation, a booking for approved transport to that accommodation, and a 'testing package' comprising bookings for COVID-19 tests at days 2 and 8 after arrival.
+Certain 'reasonable excuses' for non-compliance were accepted, including disability, urgent medical treatment, and lack of access to booking facilities in the departure and transit countries.

-At the quarantine accommodation, the traveller must isolate for at least 10 days, and must undergo the day 2 and day 8 tests in good time, although replacement tests are allowed for with 'reasonable excuse'.
-If either is missed or does not return negative results, the quarantine period is extended.
-The tests may be undertaken either by a private provider or (for an official fee) by a public provider.
+At the quarantine accommodation, the traveller had to isolate for at least 10 days, and undergo the day 2 and day 8 tests in good time, although replacement tests were allowed for with 'reasonable excuse'.
+If either were missed, or did not return a negative result, the quarantine period was extended.
+The tests could be undertaken either by a private provider or (for an official fee) by a public provider.

-Travellers who are required to isolate may do so together with anyone with whom they were travelling.
-They may not leave the designated accommodation except:
+Travellers who were required to isolate could do so together with anyone with whom they were travelling.
+They could not leave the designated accommodation except: